Global Crop Monitor

 Regional Outlooks

-The two-week forecast (Figures 1 & 2) continues to be influenced by the weakening El Niño event along with a warming global climate.
+The two-week forecast (Figures 1 & 2) continues to be influenced by the weakening El Niño event, while the long-range forecast (3 -months) is influenced by the likely development of a La Niña during the July to September period.
+Both forecasts reflect the warming global temperatures.

-In North America, the two-week forecast (Figures 1 & 2) indicates potential areas of above-average precipitation over parts of the southern Prairies in Canada and pockets of the US southern Great Plains.
-During the same time, temperatures are likely to be above-average in central Canada and the US.
-The long-term May-June-July 2024 forecast (Figures 3 & 4) shows a leaning toward above-average precipitation over the US southeast, while a leaning towards below-average in the southwest.
-During the same time, temperatures are likely to be above-average across both Canada and the US.
-For further details, see the CM4AMIS Regional Outlook for the US and Mexico.
+In North America, the two-week forecast (Figures 1 & 2) indicates potential areas of above-average precipitation over parts of northern California in the US, while below-average precipitation over the US southwest.
+During the same time, temperatures are likely to be above-average in the western US and Canada, while below-average over the US Midwest and mid-Atlantic.
+The long-term June-July-August 2024 forecast (Figures 3 & 4) shows a leaning toward below-average precipitation over the US southwest.
+During the same time, temperatures are likely to be above-average across both Canada and the US, particularly along the East Coast and the Rockies.
+For further details, see the CM4AMIS Regional Outlook for the US.

-In Central America & the Caribbean, the two-week forecast (Figures 1 & 2) indicates likely below-average precipitation over the Pacific Coast and southern Gulf Coast of Mexico and central Cuba, while above-average over the Dominican Republic.
-During the same period, temperatures are likely to be above-average over most of Mexico, Guatemala, El Salvador, southern Honduras, Nicaragua, Costa Rica, and southern Cuba, while below average across western Mexico.
-The long-term May-June-July 2024 forecast (Figures 3 & 4) suggests below-average precipitation over most of central and western Mexico, while above-average precipitation over Guatemala, El Salvador, Honduras, Nicaragua, Costa Rica, Panama, Haiti, and the Dominican Republic.
-During this time, temperatures are highly likely to be above-average across most of the region except for western Mexico.
-For further details, see the CM4AMIS regional outlook for Mexico and see the CM4EW regional outlook for Central America and the Caribbean.
+In Central America & the Caribbean, the two-week forecast (Figures 1 & 2) indicates likely below-average precipitation over the Pacific Coast and southern Coast of Mexico and the Dominican Republic, while above-average over southern Guatemala, El Salvador, southern Honduras, western Nicaragua, and western Coast Rica.
+During the same period, temperatures are likely to be above-average over most of Mexico, Guatemala, El Salvador, southern Honduras, and western Nicaragua.
+The long-term June-July-August 2024 forecast (Figures 3 & 4) suggests below-average precipitation over western Mexico, while above-average precipitation over southeastern Mexico, Guatemala, El Salvador, Honduras, Nicaragua, Costa Rica, Panama, Cuba, Haiti, and the Dominican Republic.
+During this time, temperatures are highly likely to be above-average across most of the region except for the western coast of Mexico.
+For further details, see the CM4AMIS regional outlook for Mexico and the CM4EW regional outlook for Central America and the Caribbean.

-In South America, the two-week forecast (Figures 1 & 2) indicates likely below-average precipitation over northern Guyana, southeastern Peru, most of Brazil, northern and eastern Bolivia, Paraguay, central Argentina, and western Uruguay, while above-average over parts of Columbia and northwestern Venezuela.
-During this time, temperatures are highly likely to be above-average across Columbia, Venezuela, Guyana, Suriname, French Guiana, Brazil, Ecuador, Peri, southwestern Bolivia, northern Chile, northwestern Argentina, and northeastern Paraguay, while below-average over most of Argentina and southern Chile.
-The long-term May-June-July 2024 forecast (Figures 3 & 4) suggests likely above-average precipitation across western Columbia, Venezuela, Guyana, Suriname, and French Guiana, while below-average across Peru, central Brazil, Bolivia, Paraguay, Chile, Argentina, and Uruguay.
-During that time, temperatures are highly likely to be above-average over most of the continent except for southern Brazil, Paraguay, Uruguay, Argentina, southern Chile, coastal Peru, and coastal Ecuador.
+In South America, the two-week forecast (Figures 1 & 2) indicates likely below-average precipitation over central and southeast Brazil, northern and eastern Bolivia, Paraguay, and Chile.
+During this time, temperatures are likely to be above-average across Columbia, northern Venezuela, Guyana, southern Suriname, southern French Guiana, Brazil, Ecuador, Peru, Bolivia, northern Chile, and eastern Paraguay, while below-average in southern Venezuela and central Brazil.
+The long-term June-July-August 2024 forecast (Figures 3 & 4) suggests likely above-average precipitation across northern and western Columbia, northern Venezuela, and northern Guyana, while below-average across Peru, Brazil, Bolivia, Paraguay, Chile, Argentina, and Uruguay.
+During that time, temperatures are highly likely to be above-average over most of the continent except for southern Brazil, Paraguay, Uruguay, Argentina, Chile, coastal Peru, and coastal Ecuador.

-In Sub-Saharan Africa, the two-week forecast (Figures 1 & 2) indicates likely below-average precipitation over eastern Senegal, western Mali, western Guinea, southern Republic of Congo, western Democratic Republic of the Congo, northern Angola, southern Namibia, southern Botswana, central and western South Africa, and central Tanzania, while above-average over southern Liberia, southern Côte d'Ivoire, eastern Ethiopia, southern Somalia, Kenya, northeastern Tanzania, and northeastern Mozambique.
-At the same time, temperatures are likely to be above-average in Guinea-Bissau, Guinea, Sierra Leone, southern Mali, Burkina Faso, Côte d'Ivoire, Ghana, Togo, Benin, Niger, Nigeria, Chad, Cameroon, Equatorial Guinea, Gabon, Republic of the Congo, the Central African Republic, Sudan, South Sudan, western Ethiopia, northern and southern Kenya, northeast Democratic Republic of the Congo, Rwanda, Burundi, northeast Tanzania, southern Zambia, Malawi, Zimbabwe, Mozambique, Botswana, Namibia, Soth Africa, Lesotho, Eswatini, and parts of Madagascar, while below-average over Mauritania and northern Angola.
-For the long-term May-June-July 2024 forecast (Figures 3 & 4), precipitation is likely to be above-average in Sierra Leone, Liberia, Côte d'Ivoire, Ghana, Togo, Benin, Nigeria, Chad, Cameroon, the Central African Republic, Sudan, South Sudan, Ethiopia, Kenya, Uganda, Somalia, northeast Democratic Republic of the Congo, Rwanda, Burundi, northeast Tanzania, while below-average over Senegal, Namibia, Botswana, South Africa, and Madagascar.
-During this time, temperatures are highly likely to be above-average across all of Sub-Saharan Africa except for coastal South Africa and coastal Namibia.
+In Sub-Saharan Africa, the two-week forecast (Figures 1 & 2) indicates likely below-average precipitation over Senegal, Guinea-Bissau, northern Guinea, western Mali, western Burkina Faso, central Ethiopia, the central Democratic Republic of Congo, and southern South Africa.
+At the same time, temperatures are likely to be above-average across most of the region except for the Democratic Republic of Congo, Uganda, northern Angola, southern Namibia, central and western South Africa, and southern Madagascar.
+For the long-term June-July-August 2024 forecast (Figures 3 & 4), precipitation is likely to be above-average in Niger, Chad, Sudan, South Sudan, Ethiopia, Kenya, Uganda, Somalia, and northeast Democratic Republic of the Congo, while below-average over southern Namibia, South Africa, and Madagascar.
+During this time, temperatures are highly likely to be above-average across all of Sub-Saharan Africa except for coastal Namibia.
 For further details, see the CM4EW regional outlooks for East Africa.

-Figure 3: Probabilistic forecast for most likely May-June-July (MJJ) 2024 rainfall tercile, based on April conditions.
+Figure 3: Probabilistic forecast for most likely June-July-August (JJA) 2024 rainfall tercile, based on May conditions.
 The white colour indicates that there is no dominant category across the model forecasts.
 Source: WMO Lead Centre for Long-Range Forecast Multi-Model Ensemble

-In East Asia, the two-week forecast (Figures 1 & 2) indicates likely below-average precipitation over southwest and northeast China and Japan, while above-average over southeastern China.
-During this time, temperatures are likely to be above-average in eastern Mongolia, northeast and central China, the Democratic Republic of Korea, the Republic of Korea, and Japan.
-The long-term May-June-July 2024 forecast (Figures 3 & 4) indicates a leaning toward above-average precipitation over eastern China, while below-average over southwestern China.
-During that time, temperatures are highly likely to be above-average over the entire region except for northeast China.
+In East Asia, the two-week forecast (Figures 1 & 2) indicates likely below-average precipitation over northern Mongolia, southwest and central China, the Democratic Republic of Korea, the Republic of Korea, and central Japan, while above-average over parts of southern China.
+During this time, temperatures are likely to be above-average in western Mongolia, northern and central China, the central region of the Republic of Korea, and parts of Japan.
+The long-term June-July-August 2024 forecast (Figures 3 & 4) indicates a leaning toward above-average precipitation over eastern China, the Democratic Republic of Korea, the Republic of Korea, and central Japan.
+During that time, temperatures are highly likely to be above-average over the entire region.

-Figure 4: Probabilistic forecast for most likely May-June-July (MJJ) 2024 temperature tercile, based on April conditions.
+Figure 4: Probabilistic forecast for most likely June-July-August (JJA) 2024 temperature tercile, based on May conditions.
 The white colour indicates that there is no dominant category across the model forecasts.
 Source: WMO Lead Centre for Long-Range Forecast Multi-Model Ensemble